wclr/yalc/README.md

 ## Why

-When developing and authoring multiple packages (private or public) you often find yourself in a need of using the latest/WIP versions in your other projects in your local environment without publishing those packages to remote registry.
+When developing and authoring multiple packages (private or public) you often find yourself in a need of using the latest/WIP versions in other projects that you are working on in your local environment without publishing the packages to remote registry.
 Npm/yarn adress this issue with standard [symlinked packages](https://docs.npmjs.com/cli/link) aproach (`npm/yarn link`).
-Though this approach often may work and solve the problem, it too often imposes **unpleasant constrains and issues** with dependencies resolution, symlinks interoperability between file systems, et.
+Though this may often work and solve the problem, it too often brings and imposes **unpleasant constrains and issues** with dependencies resolution, symlinks interoperability between file systems, ect.

 ## What

-- `Yalc` acts like very simple local repository of your localy developed packages that you want to share across your local environment.
+- `Yalc` acts as very simple local repository for your localy developed packages that you want to share across your local environment.
-- When you  you do `yalc publish` in the package directory it grabs only files that should be published to NPM and *puts* them into special global store located for example in  `~/.yalc`.
+- When you  you do `yalc publish` in the package directory it grabs only files that should be published to NPM and *puts* them to special global store (located for example in  `~/.yalc`).
-- When you do `yalc add my-package` (or `yalc link my-package` - see below) in your `project` it *pulls* package content to `.yalc` in current folder and either injects `file:` dependency in `package.json` or creates symlink in `node_modules`.
+- When you do `yalc add my-package` in your `project` it *pulls* package content to `.yalc` in current folder and injects `file:` dependency in `package.json`.
+Alternativly you may use `yalc link my-pakage` which will create symlink to package content in `node_modules` and will not touch `package.json` (like `npm/yarn link` does).
--  `yalc` creates special `yalc.lock` file in your project (near `yarn.lock` and `package.json`) that be used to ensure consistentcy while performing `yalc's` routines.
+-  `Yalc` creates special `yalc.lock` file in your project (near `yarn.lock` and `package.json`) that be used to ensure consistentcy while performing `yalc's` routines.
-- `Yalc` is not tired to `yarn` it can be used in projects where `npm` client is used for managing `package.json` dependencies.
+- `Yalc` is not tided to `yarn` it can be used in projects where `npm` client is used for managing `package.json` dependencies.

 ## Install